Ahmed-Ibrahim-30/Vector_Quantization/README.md

-# Operating_System
-All Operating Systems Projects
+# Compress Picture by using Vector Quantization